 Sensei Biotherapeutics to Present New Preclinical Data for SNS-103, a Conditionally Active Monoclonal Antibody Targeting ENTPDase1 (CD39), at the American Association for Cancer Research (AACR) Annual Meeting 2023

-BOSTON, March 14, 2023 (GLOBE NEWSWIRE) -- Sensei Biotherapeutics, Inc. SNSE, an immuno-oncology company focused on the discovery and development of next-generation therapeutics for cancer patients, will present new preclinical data on SNS-103, a conditionally active, monoclonal antibody targeting ENTPDase1 (ecto-nucleoside triphosphate diphosphohydrolase-1, also known as CD39) at the American Association for Cancer Research (AACR) Annual Meeting 2023, being held April 14-19, 2023 in Orlando, FL.
+/EIN News/ -- BOSTON, March 14, 2023 (GLOBE NEWSWIRE) -- Sensei Biotherapeutics, Inc. (Nasdaq: SNSE), an immuno-oncology company focused on the discovery and development of next-generation therapeutics for cancer patients, will present new preclinical data on SNS-103, a conditionally active, monoclonal antibody targeting ENTPDase1 (ecto-nucleoside triphosphate diphosphohydrolase-1, also known as CD39) at the American Association for Cancer Research (AACR) Annual Meeting 2023, being held April 14-19, 2023 in Orlando, FL.

 Presentation Details: